 The CLI migrated from fire to click, adding --verbose and --version flags and zero-code model experimentation with tool calling for agentic workflows.
 (LiteRT-LM Releases) HuggingFace direct model import removes a manual conversion step that previously required offline tooling.
 Speculative decoding is now supported at the framework level.
 The CMake build system was refactored to support Android cross-compilation.

 The CLI runs on Linux, macOS, and Raspberry Pi.
 Python and Kotlin (Android) APIs are stable.
-The Swift API is “In Development”, so iOS teams cannot ship production native Swift apps from this release.
-(LiteRT-LM Overview — Google AI for Developers)
+At v0.10.1 the Swift API was “In Development”, so iOS teams could not ship production native Swift apps from that release.
+(LiteRT-LM Overview, Google AI for Developers) [Updated June 2026] That gap has since closed: v0.12.0 (May 18, 2026) shipped native Swift APIs with Metal GPU acceleration for iOS, and v0.13.0 (June 2, 2026) extended the Swift package to macOS.
+(Release v0.12.0, google-ai-edge/LiteRT-LM)

 The Benchmark Numbers: LiteRT-LM Performance on Mobile, Raspberry Pi, and Qualcomm NPU